youcodecowboy/disco-grid/docs/reporting-analytics-system.md

 # Analytics & Reporting System Blueprint — 10/05/25
+**Updated: 10/09/25 - Enhanced with AI Recommendations & Advanced Distribution**

 ## Mission
 Build a domain-agnostic analytics and reporting hub that transforms raw operational data into actionable insights, customizable reports, and automated distribution systems.
-The core focus is on **report building**—empowering users to compose, schedule, and share beautifully formatted reports without technical expertise.
+The core focus is on **intelligent report building**—empowering users to compose, schedule, and share beautifully formatted reports without technical expertise, enhanced with AI-powered recommendations and sophisticated cadence management.

 ## Experience Principles
 - **Report-First Architecture**: While analytics visualizations are powerful, the system's primary job is enabling users to build, customize, and distribute reports.
 - **Grid-as-Canvas**: The report builder uses the existing grid system where users drag analytics components onto a page that becomes the actual report.
+- **AI-Guided Assembly**: As users select data sources, the system intelligently recommends report types, formats, and visualizations based on common patterns and best practices.
 - **Component-Based Assembly**: Analytics blocks (charts, tables, KPIs) are building blocks that snap together to form comprehensive reports.
 - **Schedule Once, Run Forever**: Configure reports to generate and send automatically at any cadence—daily, weekly, monthly, or custom intervals.
+- **Intelligent Contact Management**: Sophisticated recipient systems that understand relationships, roles, and data access permissions.
 - **Domain Agnostic**: Works for fashion production reports, construction progress updates, armory inventory summaries, or any operational domain.
 - **Progressive Complexity**: Start with simple drag-and-drop report building, evolve toward natural language report generation.